Head Coach: Mike Vrabel

 The 38-year-old LaFleur was a collegiate wide receiver and quarterback but never made it into the NFL.
 He spent from 2003-07 as an offensive assistant at several small colleges and transferred to the NFL in 2008 to become an offensive quality control coach for the Texans.

 He made his way to the Washington Redskins for the 2010-13 seasons as quarterbacks coach prior to holding the same position for one year at Notre Dame.
-He made his way back to the NFL in 2015 to spend a pair of seasons in Atlanta, once again coaching quarterbacks, and then the Los Angeles Rams hired him in 2017 to coordinate the offense.
+He returned to the NFL in 2015 to spend a pair of seasons in Atlanta, once again coaching quarterbacks, and then the Los Angeles Rams hired him in 2017 to coordinate the offense.

 It is not particularly common to see a defensive-minded, first-year head coach with a single season of experience as a playcaller to hire an offensive coordinator towing as much experience in his own right.
 Generally, young coaches lean on seasoned coaches.
 There is no science saying one way is the right path, and we saw a pair of fresh offensive minds in LaFleur and Rams head coach Sean McVay create the most prolific offense in 2017.